 - Following the World Cup, he joined FC Barcelona.
 In his two seasons with Barcelona, he scored 38 goals in 58 games.

-- On November 7, 1984, he married his longtime girlfriend Claudia Villafane.
-The couple has two daughters, Dalma Nerea and Giannina Dinorah.
+- On November 7, 1984, he got married to his longtime girlfriend Claudia Villafane.
+The couple went on to have two daughters, Dalma Nerea, and Giannina Dinorah.

 - He then moved to Napoli where he witnessed the pinnacle of his career.
 He led the club to win the Serie A Italian Championships twice in 1986-87 and 1989-90.
 Additionally, Napoli efficaciously attained the Coppa Italia in 1987, the UEFA Cup in 1989 and the Italian Supercup in 1990.